changhsinlee/changhsinlee.github.io/_posts/2018-03-04-pyspark-dataframe-basics.md

 * Keep the partitions to ~128MB.

 In PySpark, however, there is no way to infer the size of the dataframe partitions.
-In my experience, as long as the partitions are not 10KB or 10GB, but in the order of MBs, then it shouldn't be too much of a problem.
+In my experience, as long as the partitions are not 10KB or 10GB  but are in the order of MBs, then the partition size shouldn't be too much of a problem.

 To check the number of partitions, use `.rdd.getNumPartitions()`